 But as a practice they are different and this difference is substantive and should inform dancers’ choices.

-The clothing and environment of contact are designed to accommodate constant changes of direction, and the dancers, who eschew shoes, are prepared for, even telling chance encounters.
+The clothing and environment of contact are designed to accommodate constant changes of direction, and the dancers, who eschew shoes, are prepared for chance encounters.

 Both dances are fine, and appeal to different people.
-Women who cannot find interest in revelling a mark’s creativity should stick with contact, or mark tango.
+Women who cannot find interest in revealing a Mark’s creativity should stick with contact, or Mark tango.

 Contact dancers who want more structure might like tango.